 When the handler processes events, it is important for the

 DestinationEndpoint to subscribe to that event.
-That will ensure that this event is delivered to
+That will ensure that the event is delivered to

-SourceEndpoint should unsubscribe from that event to ensure that no new events are delivered to the
+SourceEndpoint should unsubscribe from the event to ensure that no new events are delivered to the

-When the handler processes commands, every piece of code that sends that command needs to be updated to send them to a queue of
+When the handler processes commands, every piece of code that sends the command must be updated to send it to a queue of

 When a set of messages are found that were sent to a

-SourceEndpoint and a handler was already removed, a retry redirect could be set up to redirect every failed message to a queue of a
+SourceEndpoint and a handler was already removed, a retry redirect can be set up to redirect every failed message to a queue for

 DestinationEndpoint.
 After retrieving those messages, the redirect retry should be removed.

-It may happen that an endpoint that handles multiple message types, can't keep up with the volume of messages that it receives.
-One of the solutions would be to separate high throughput handlers into separate endpoints, to divide the load into more endpoints.
+An endpoint that handles multiple message types may not be able to keep up with the volume of messages that it receives.
+One way to mitigate this is to separate high throughput handlers into separate endpoints, i.e. to divide the load into more endpoints.

-When an endpoint processes multiple message types, sometimes some of the messages should be processed faster than others, or service level agreements for a given message type could differ from others.
-In those cases, the easiest solution is to move the processing of that message to a separate endpoint so that those message types don't have to compete with other message types in the queue.
+When an endpoint processes multiple message types, some of the messages might need to be processed faster than others; that is, service level agreements for a given message type could differ from others.
+In those cases, a simple solution is to move the processing of that message to a separate endpoint so that those message types don't have to compete with other message types in the queue.